Blac Chyna Wins Restraining Order Against Rob Kardashian: Watch

 In case you weren’t caught up, Rob went on a social media tirade on July 5.
 He posted nude photos of Chyna, accused her of undergoing plastic surgery and cheating on him with multiple people, some of which included, T.I., 36, and Tameka “Tiny” Harris, 41.
 Rob’s Instagram has been shut down and Twitter has deleted the explicit photos.

-Rob’s outlandish actions were prompted by a video Chyna had sent him of her in bed with another man; a video, which she now admitted that she sent to him in hopes of leaving her alone.
+Rob’s outlandish actions were prompted by a video Chyna had sent him of her in bed with another man; a video, which she now admits she sent in hopes that he would leave her alone.

 Chyna admitted that, and more during a candid interview with Nightline, via Good Morning America, on July 10.
 Both she and Bloom sat down to discuss the terrible situation, where Chyna admitted to feeling “betrayed” by Rob’s actions.
 The full interview is set to air tonight, July 10, on Nightline at 12:35 AM on ABC.